-The Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/ pvc piping where seen and appeared in serviceable condition but was not tested.
-The sanitary fittings are of modern style and type.
+Water, plumbing and bathroom fittings Repair category 1 Notes The plumbing and fittings appear of copper/pvc piping where seen and appeared in serviceable condition but was not tested.
+The sanitary fittings appeared in fair order consistent with age.

 Heating and hot water

 Repair category 1

-Notes A gas fired central heating system has been installed.
-This will require ongoing and regular servicing.
+Notes There is an electric heating system provided.
+This was not tested.